Karthik-pmlead/ai-product-leadership/02-prd-mgmt/product_reviews/bankUPI_app_prd_review.md

-# PRD Review: Banking UPI App
+# Banking UPI App PRD Review

-## Overview
+### Overview

 A banking UPI app is a transaction-first financial product that enables payments, transfers, merchant collections, and account-linked services through a mobile interface.
-The strongest version of this product must serve both everyday consumers and business users while maintaining trust, speed, and reliability. [web:31]
+The strongest version of this product must serve both everyday consumers and business users while maintaining trust, speed, and reliability.

 | Area | Review |
 |---|---|